-The Company evaluates if there are any signs of impairment of property, plant and equipment, right-of-use assets, and software on each date of balance sheet.
+The Corporation and its subsidiary evaluate if there are any signs of impairment of property, plant and equipment, right-of-use assets, and software on each date of balance sheet.
 If any signs of impairment exist, then estimate the asset's recoverable amount.
-If the recoverable amount cannot be estimated on an individual basis, the Company will instead estimate recoverable amounts for the cash generating unit that the asset belong.
+If the recoverable amount cannot be estimated on an individual basis, the Corporation and its subsidiary will instead estimate recoverable amounts for the cash generating unit that the asset belong.
 The recoverable amount of corporate assets is allocated to individual or the smallest identifiable cash generating unit with a reasonable and consistent basis.

 Recoverable amounts are determined as the higher of "fair value less cost to sell" or the "value in use."
-If the recoverable amount of an individual asset or cash generating unit is expected to be lower than its book value, the Company will reduce the book value of the asset or cash generating unit down to the recoverable amount and recognize impairment loss to profit and loss.
+If the recoverable amount of an individual asset or cash generating unit is expected to be lower than its book value, the Corporation will reduce the book value of the asset or cash generating unit down to the recoverable amount and recognize impairment loss to profit and loss.